cvvsu/LSTa/README.md

 Simply add an option --isTest to obtain the retrieval results on the test set.

-## Citation
+## License and Citation

-Please kindly cite our papers if you use our code.
+Though MIT License is applied, you must cite our paper if you use our code (will be fully MIT once the manuscript has been published).

-All rights reserved.

 ```
 @article{su2022lst2ta,